Undergraduate Catalog

 Melanie E.S.
 Kohnen.
 Associate professor of rhetoric and media studies.
 Digital media, global television.
 PhD 2010, MA 2002 Brown University.
 MA, BA 2001 Heinrich-Heine-Universität.

 Oren Kosansky.
-Associate professor of anthropology, director of the Middle East and North African studies program.
+Professor of anthropology.
 Political economy of religious experience, postcolonial nationalism and diaspora, textual culture, Morocco.
 PhD 2003, MA 1994 University of Michigan.
 MAT 1990 Binghamton University.
 BA 1988 Brown University.

 Jennifer LaBounty.
 Associate professor of psychology.
 Child, adolescent, and adult development; methodology; internships.
 PhD 2008, MA 2005 University of Michigan.
 BS 2001 University of Oregon.